techquest/api-jam/README.md

 ##How do I use the Payment Gateway API?
 Payment Gateway enables merchants to accept payment from their customers.
 See the steps below:
-* Decide what VAS service you want to provide to the customer
+* Decide what VAS service you want to provide to your customer
-* Collect Payment Instrument (Card details) from customer
+* Collect Payment Instrument (Card details) from customer i.e. ask customer for card number, expiry date, cvv, and pin.
-* Package your request (See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/request-authentication))
+* Package your request.
+(See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/request-authentication))
 * Send your request to Interswitch Payment Gateway.
 Use "What SDKs are available?" to access API.
 * Process the response from Interswitch Payment Gateway